arkency/posts/posts/2021-01-08-4-simple-strategies-to-start-with-event-versioning.md

 ## 3. Stream rewriting a.k.a copy-and-replace 💾

 I.e. publish/append new events into a new stream, leave the old stream untouched, switch to the new stream.
 Like permanent upcasting with the price of new event records.
 Arguably most expensive operationally, but it can handle complicated scenarios and doesn't wipe out the history.
-It may be helpful to compare it to `git rebase`.
+It may be helpful to compare this strategy to `git rebase`.

 ## Now what?

 This is far from what can be said on the topic.
 If you want to know more, make sure to check [Versioning in an Event Sourced System](https://leanpub.com/esversioning/read) by Greg Young.

+Special thanks for [Paweł](https://twitter.com/pawelpacana/) for crunching the topic together.